mateussouzaweb/nicedeck/docs/Additional Tips.md

-# Tips and Tricks
+# Additional Tips and Tricks

 Here are a few tips and tricks to expand the features of NiceDeck in your device:

 ## KDE Context Service Menu

-If you are using Linux, you can use the script below to create a new KDE context service menu to directly add a Windows native application to the library or run it with Proton:
+If you are using Linux, you can use the script below to create a new KDE context service menu to directly add a Windows native application to the library or run it with the Proton layer:

 ```bash
 DESTINATION="$HOME/.local/share/kio/servicemenus/nicedeck.proton.desktop"